Crime in Atlanta: Policing

 The city is served by the Atlanta Police Department.
 In 2013, the APD had 2,000 officers, but the number of officers has decreased since that time.
 Mayor Kasim Reed has identified an increase in the number of officers to 2,000 as a goal for the city.
 Although city data shows that APD attrition rates have improved from the 2000s to 2013, morale issues within the police department has persisted due to officer dissatisfaction with salaries.
 About 45 percent of officers hired between 2005 and 2013 left the force by 2017.
 Atlanta is divided into six police patrol zones.

-According to data collected by a police violence tracking website, there were 168 lethal incidents involving police between 2000-2021, roughly 8 people killed per year by police.
+According to data collected by a police violence tracking website, there were 168 lethal incidents involving police between 2000 and 2021, roughly 8 people killed per year by police.

 The Metropolitan Atlanta Rapid Transit Authority (MARTA), which operates rail, bus, and parking lots in the city and surrounding area, has its own police force.
 Overall crime rates in are about 30 per every 100,000 system daily riders, which is identical to the crime figure for the Washington, D.C., area's WMATA, higher than crime figure for the Boston area's MBTA, and lower than the crime figure for the San Francisco area's BART.
 Homicides within the MARTA system have varied.
 In the fiscal year ending in 2017, for example, there were four homicides investigated by MARTA police, but there were no homicides in the MARTA system in any of the previous last four fiscal years.
 Total crimes in the MARTA system have declined from fiscal year 2013.

 Crime rates and trends

 From 2009 to 2016, overall crime in Atlanta declined 27 percent, "with sharp declines in burglaries (9,102 in 2009 to 4,377 in 2016), robberies (2,622 to 1,914) and aggravated assaults (2,602 to 2,179)."

 According to data from the City of Atlanta, overall crime has continued to decline from 2016 to 2021 at a rate of about 26 percent.
 The only exception is the uptick between years 2020 and 2021 (which can be explained by dramatically reduced crime occurrences due to the COVID-19 pandemic and resulting lockdowns).
 Nevertheless, the overall trend—including the 13.89 percent decline from 2019 to 2021—still suggests a reduction in overall crime and crime rate.
-Homicides and aggravated assaults, however, did rise between the years 2019 and 2021.
+Homicides and aggravated assaults, however, did rise between the years 2019 and 2022.